How Schedulers Can Help Reassure Patients Who are Uncertain About Surgery

 While this is understandable, sometimes a short-term fix is the best outcome.
 When patients are hesitant about this option, schedulers should make sure the doctor talks about the benefits of the surgery and assures them it’s the right choice for their predicament.
 Patients should understand that it is the best option for them in the long run, even if it is not the miracle cure they were hoping for.

-For patients wavering on whether to undergo surgery, schedulers are not only the people trying to find a suitable date for surgery, they can also play psychologist, hand-holder and financial advisors in one.
+For a patient refusing treatment or wavering on whether to undergo surgery, schedulers are not only the people trying to find a suitable date for surgery, they can also play psychologist, hand-holder and financial advisors in one.
 By listening to and addressing a patient’s fears, schedulers can make the difference between whether or not the patient opts for surgery.